hapostgres/pg_auto_failover/docs/ref/reference.rst

     --monitor     pg_auto_failover Monitor Postgres URL
     --auth        authentication method for connections from monitor --skip-pg-hba skip editing pg_hba.conf rules
-    --allow-removing-pgdata Allow pg_autoctl to remove the database directory

 Three different modes of initialization are supported by this command, corresponding to as many implementation strategies.